gw4-isambard/docs/user-guide/PHASE3.rst

 Nvidia GPU
 ==========

-On this system there is a Nvidia SDK install on each of the `ampereq` nodes in `/opt/nvidia` but you can also load a latest version using:
+There is a Nvidia SDK install on each of the `ampereq` nodes in `/opt/nvidia` but you can also load a latest version using:

 .. code-block:: text